Anal Fistula

 The type of surgery performed depends on the location and complexity of the fistula tract.
 Still, the primary goal of surgery is to thoroughly remove the anal fistula, prevent a recurrence, and protect the sphincter muscles, as damage to the sphincter muscles can lead to faecal incontinence.

-Simple Anal Fistulas | These can be treated with open surgery (fistulotomy or fistula excision).
-In a fistulotomy, the surgeon makes a small incision at the internal opening of the fistula tract, removing and draining all pus and infected tissue.
-Fistula excision involves the complete removal of the entire fistula tract.
-The wound naturally heals, new tissue grows and fills the gap. |
+Simple Anal Fistulas | These can be treated with open surgery (fistulotomy or fistulectomy).
+In fistulotomy, the surgeon makes a small incision between both internal and external opening of the fistula tract, removing and draining all pus and infected tissue.
+Fistulectomy involves the complete removal of the entire fistula tract.
+The wound naturally heals, new tissue grows and fills the wound gap between 3-4 weeks of time. |

-Complex Anal Fistulas | If the fistula is deep or has multiple tracts, it cannot be removed entirely, as doing so would require the removal of too much sphincter muscle, which could lead to faecal incontinence.
+Complex Anal Fistulas | If the fistula is deep, has multiple tracts or openings, it cannot be removed entirely, as doing so would cause too much damage to anal sphincter muscle, which may lead to faecal incontinence.
 Therefore, alternative surgical methods are necessary:

 |